 I am Poet in Residence for Hargate Primary School, West Bromwich, which is a real joy, and regularly visit the school to enjoy poems, read poems and make poems with all age groups.

-I continue to work regularly in nursing homes and day centres with elderly people, making poetry, often with those living with dementia, and am still leading on a project for Telford Culture Zone, Songs of the Trees, which is aimed at providing creative opportunities and reducing isolation for older people in Telford.
+I continue to work regularly in nursing homes and day centres with elderly people, making poetry, often with those living with dementia, and work on social prescription-based projects such as Songs of the Trees and Words on the Water, which aim to provide creative opportunities and reduce isolation for older people.
 I also lead the Spark Young Writers group at Telford, which meets once a month and is managed by Writing West Midlands.

 In 2015 I worked on ‘Five Sites, Five Senses‘, a project with partners Shropshire Hills AONB, Woods for Wellbeing, Loudwater Studio and Vision Homes Association for people with multiple disabilities.
 I wrote poetry with and for these people and their carers during visits into the Shropshire Hills.
 As Poet in Residence at Wenlock Poetry Festival 2015-16 I ran workshops and took part in readings and events.
 From October 2014 to March 2015 I was Reader in Residence at the new Southwater Library in Telford, through West Midlands Readers Network.
 I was Poet in Residence for Acton Scott Historic Working Farm in Shropshire for 4 months in summer 2014, funded by Arts Council England.
 I was Poet in Residence at Logan Botanic Garden in August 2013 for the Scottish Poetry Library’s project Walking With Poets